On the Complexity of Target Set Selection in Simple Geometric Networks: Constant Thresholds

 In this section, we show that \TSSshort is \NPc when the underlying graph is a~unit disk graph and all thresholds are bounded by a constant $c\geq 2$.
 Note that the case where all thresholds are at most $1$, is trivial.
 It is sufficient (and necessary) to choose one vertex per connected component without a vertex of threshold $0$ of the input graph.
 This can be accomplished in linear time.

+Before delving into the proofs, we give a historical remark.
+If the input graph is unrestricted, the \NPhness of \TSSshort for constant thresholds is implied by the hardness of \VC and \IS in the class of $k$-regular graphs for $k\geq 3$ as noted by~\cite{DreyerR2009}.
+Indeed, this can be also regarded as the unanimous threshold setting.
+However, this is only applicable for thresholds bounded by $c\geq 3$.
+For thresholds bounded by $2$ in general graphs the hardness is either implied by the inapproximability result of~\cite{Chen2009} or is achieved via involved reduction from the \SAT problem~\citep{Centeno2011, KynclLV2017}.
+Although we eventually show hardness even for thresholds bounded by $2$ (by reduction from a special variant of \SAT), this section shows that the very same approach could be used even in the class of unit disk graphs.

-In the following we will employ reductions from problems involving planar graphs.
+In what follows we will employ reductions from problems involving planar graphs.
 To effectively apply such reductions, it will be essential to have some kind of 'nice' representation of the planar graph.
 One such representation useful for our purposes is the so-called \emph{rectilinear embedding}.
+This planar embedding ultimately helps us with further reductions to the class of grid graphs.

-\begin{definition} Given a planar graph $G=(V,E)$, a \emph{rectilinear embedding~(of~$G$)} is a planar drawing of $G$ such that vertices occupy integer coordinates, and all edges are made of (possibly more) line segments of the form $x=i$ or $y=j$ (i.e., the line segments are parallel to the coordinate axes). \end{definition}
+\begin{definition} Given a planar graph $G=(V,E)$, a \emph{rectilinear embedding~(of~$G$)} is a planar drawing of $G$ such that vertices occupy integer coordinates, and all edges are made of (possibly more) line segments of the form $x=i$ or $y=j$ for some integers $i,j$ (i.e., the line segments are parallel to the coordinate axes). \end{definition}

 Formally, a rectilinear embedding of a planar graph $G=(V,E)$ is a pair of mappings $(\mathcal{E}^V,\mathcal{E}^E)$ where $\mathcal{E}^V\colon V\rightarrow \mathbb{Z}\times \mathbb{Z}$ and $\mathcal{E}^E\colon E\rightarrow (\mathbb{Z}\times \mathbb{Z})^{\geq 2}$ and the following conditions must hold: \begin{enumerate}[label=\roman*)] \item The mapping $\mathcal{E}^V$ is injective. \item For any edge $e$, the tuple $\mathcal{E}^E(e)=(p_1,p_2,\ldots, p_g)$ induces a simple polygonal chain and for all $i\in[g-1]$ the points $p_i,p_{i+1}$ are adjacent grid points.
 More precisely, if $p_i=(x_i,y_i)$ and $p_{i+1}=(x_{i+1},y_{i+1})$, then either $x_i=x_{i+1}\wedge |y_i-y_{i+1}|=1$ or $y_i=y_{i+1}\wedge |x_i-x_{i+1}|=1$. \item For any edge $e=\{u,v\}$, the points $\mathcal{E}^V(u)$ and $\mathcal{E}^V(v)$ are endpoints of the polygonal chain induced by $\mathcal{E}^E(e)$. \item For any two distinct edges $e,f$, the simple polygonal chains induced by $\mathcal{E}^E(e)$ and $\mathcal{E}^E(f)$ are disjoint except possibly at the endpoints. \end{enumerate}